Feb 232009

 Also, you can make hot oatmeal out of them by just putting them into some hot water.
 A great thing if you are out in the weather and looking for something hot to eat.
 Great make ahead camping food!

-35. blaine Olmsterad on said:
+blaine Olmsterad says

 Ok, just made this recipe, except that it took almost a 1/4 cup of water.
 I also rolled out to 1/4 inch thick and cut them like cookies and put them in the dehydrator

-36. Gregg H. on said:
+Gregg H. says

 How about using instant chocolate or vanilla flavored pudding(s) mixes to help flavor the “bar” better?
 Or even to have an extract to add the flavor component in (such as vanilla or any other flavoring,butterscotch, ect?).Also there is another type of recipe that uses reg. flour,veg. shortening, cornstarch,sugar,honey,and van. extract in (but I already have several other ideas about ingredient substitutions and additions on this particular recipe).
 Well, this is just a few ideas on your particuler recipe.